Saturday, December 25, 2021

 Fatale

-god had built beauty to harbor evil--
+god built beauty to harbor evil.

-that was the Big Why.
+it was the Big Why.

 even love

-there were two nails
+there were two Nails.

-that constructed and crucified the way of all things:
+they loomed and crucified the way of all things:

 serenity and cataclysm.

-and the Earth,
+and the Earth, that forgiving

 abundant magnificent executioner